Rhodes Scholarship: Hip-hop

 In 2006 (before receiving a Rhodes Scholarship), lawyer and current Lieutenant Governor of New York Antonio Delgado critiqued capitalism and racial injustice under the name "AD the Voice."

 Roughly 90 years previously, the phrase "keeping it real" was used by Rhodes scholar Alain Locke in his book The New Negro to describe the pursuit of in the face of mainstream media's portrayal of African American culture.
 Locke's work inspired the Harlem Renaissance movement, and "keeping it real" has since become a universally recognized hip-hop ethos.

 Science and technology

 Space exploration

-After studying ion propulsion at Oxford, Dr. Jennifer Gruber embarked on a career as a space engineer.
+After studying ion propulsion at Oxford, Jennifer Gruber embarked on a career as a space engineer.
 She is currently coordinating missions between the Johnson Space Center and the International Space Station as an employee of NASA.

 Cosmology

 Rhodes Scholar Brian Greene co-founded ISCAP, Columbia's Institute for Strings, Cosmology, and Astroparticle Physics.
-As well as winning a Pulitzer Prize for non-fiction, Greene made some ground-breaking discoveries in the field of superstring theory and was one of the cosmologists to co-discover superstring theory.
+As well as winning a Pulitzer Prize for non-fiction, Greene made some ground-breaking discoveries in the field of superstring theory and was one of the cosmologists to co-develop superstring theory.